Frequently Asked Questions

 Counseling requires coming to session prepared, constantly developing the therapeutic relationship, engaging topics in session, and using skills gained in session in an applied manner outside of the office.
 Early in counseling it is important to establish a relationship of trust and acceptance, to clarify goals, and to identify existing skills and supports.
 While there are no guarantees, most who follow these keys report positive results.

-To be clear, my goal is to help whoever walks through my door.
+• My goal is to help whoever walks through my door.
 I don’t hide the fact that I’m Christian, but counseling isn’t about preaching or proselytizing.
-Nobody wants to come to counseling feeling that they are about to engage in a debate of values or that they need to put their guard up.

 • Streams In The Desert currently accepts the following insurances: Blue Cross Blue Shield, United Health Care, UMR, WebTPA, Health Choice and Aetna.